CDT Day 123: Mesa del Yeso to Cañada Gurule – Hello Desert 2.0 Camp to Pack It Out Camp

 More change was on the way too.
-We descended steeply down rocky bands into a real, bona fide canyon, with banded red rock and all that cool stuff.
+We descended steeply down rocky ledges into a real, bona fide canyon, with banded red rock and all that cool stuff.
 Sunlight finally reached the rim creating blazing contrast between the bright stone and dark world below.
 Amazing to look at.
 Tough to capture in a picture.
 Spice squealed with delight upon spotting the first cactus.
 A welcome party.

 We finished our descent into Box Canyon, then followed a creek along the bottom.
 Some noble cottonwoods still carried their fall colors, adding to the warm tones of the stone.
-This was an awesome spot, and the promise of chairs and food ahead could not force me to rush this.
+This was an awesome spot, and even the promise of chairs and food ahead could not force me to rush this.
 I was so grateful for Spice calling a halt last night, enabling me to be here, now.

 We decided to stick around for the AYCE lunch buffet.
 Spice and I assumed that the only thing we’d be able to eat was salad, so we were unprepared to reign in our gluttonous greed when we saw the veggie burgers.
 I sat down outside, dismayed by the monstrous plate of food in front of me.
 All the other hikers seemed like they were in the same boat.
-But I took my time and polished it off, though I almost passed out and had to lie down immediately after.
+But I took my time and polished it off.
+I almost passed out and had to lie down immediately after.
 Why?
 Why would I do this to myself?

-We digested for a couple hours in the shade of a mighty tree before feeling ready to find what we would find in the desert.
+We digested for a couple hours in the shade of a mighty cottonwood before feeling ready to find what we would find in the desert.
 What we didn’t find for a while was the trail, which disappeared entirely or never existed at all.
 But a horse guide pointed us in the right direction and we followed blue-tipped posts across the sand and scrub.
 A cool suspension bridge, then a creepy abandoned nature center.
-We hiked two miles down a paved highway, then hung a left onto gravel at Obama Canyon Rd.
+We hiked two miles down a paved highway before hanging a left onto gravel at Obama Canyon Rd.
 Hiking through this desert made me incredibly happy.
 It was just hard for me to believe I was here after so many months of thinking about being here.
 And the landscape was undeniably different from that seen on the rest of the trail.
 Even the desert of the Wyoming basin was a completely different desert.

 Spice and I caught up with Crunchberry and Rooster who were taking a break along the side of the road.
 We joined forces, and riddled our way up the wide road, walking shoulder to shoulder due to the tremendous amount of gas being released by our abused gastrointestinal systems.
 We stopped at a perfectly timed privy, then continued up the road, along a big muddy river, eventually hiking by headlamp.